Date & Number Formatting Standards

 CI/CD Audit & Pitfall Mitigation

-Hardcoded separators (e.g., assuming . for decimals or / for dates) Run AST-based regex scans across the codebase for static date/number strings.
-Replace static strings with Intl API calls or formatting library invocations.
-Enforce ESLint rule no-magic-numbers with locale-aware exceptions.
+Hardcoded separators (assuming . for decimals or / for dates) Run AST-based scans for static date/number strings.
+Replace with Intl API calls.
+Enforce an ESLint rule banning hand-crafted date or number strings.

-Ignoring timezone offsets during SSR Implement snapshot testing with multiple TZ environment variables (America/New_York, Europe/Berlin, Asia/Tokyo).
-Verify ISO 8601 output matches expected locale.
-Force UTC normalization at the data ingestion layer before passing to formatters.
+Ignoring timezone offsets during SSR Run snapshot tests with multiple TZ environment variables (America/New_York, Europe/Berlin, Asia/Tokyo).
+Force UTC normalization at the data ingestion layer; pass an explicit timeZone to every Intl.DateTimeFormat call.

-Truncating precision for financial/scientific data Configure CI lint rules to flag maximumFractionDigits overrides below regional compliance thresholds.
+Truncating precision for financial/scientific data Lint for maximumFractionDigits overrides below regional compliance thresholds.
 Centralize precision rules in a shared format.config.ts file.
 Block PRs that bypass centralized configuration.